 Heart attack warning signs for men

 The classic symptom of chest pain may not be present in every heart attack, but it remains the most common warning sign, especially among men.

-The pain is often described as a pressure or squeezing sensation.
-Chest pain tends to be located in the center of the chest, but it can be felt from armpit to armpit.
+The pain is often described as a heavy weight on the chest.
+It tends to be located in the center of the chest, but it can be felt from armpit to armpit.